30x/enrober/README.md

 An environment consists of a kubernetes namespace and our specific secrets associated with it.
 Each environment comes with a `routing` secret that contains two key-value pairs, a `public-api-key` and a `private-api-key`.
 These are for use with the [k8s-pods-ingress](https://github.com/30x/k8s-router) to allow for secure communication with pods from inside and outside of the kubernetes cluster.

-##Apigee Specific Annotations

-####Environments

-When created environments can accept an array of valid host names to accept traffic from.
-This array is represented on the namespace object as a space delimited annotation.
-The individual values must be either a valid IP address or valid host name.

 ####Deployments

 When created deployments can accept a `publicHosts` value, a `privateHosts` value or both.
 These values are for use with the [k8s-pods-ingress](https://github.com/30x/k8s-router) and are the host name where the deployment can be reached.
 These values are stored as annotations on the deployed pods.

 ####Pod Template Specs

 When they are provided to the deployments endpoint pod template specs must have several Apigee specific labels and annotations.

+##Apigee Specific Annotations

 **Labels:**
 For pods to be recognized by the [k8s-pods-ingress](https://github.com/30x/k8s-router) they must have a label named `"routable"` with a value of `"true"`.